mono/CppSharp/README.md

 ## Support

 For building wrappers and priority support please write to &#99;&#112;&#112;&#115;&#104;&#97;&#114;&#112;&#64;&#112;&#114;&#111;&#116;&#111;&#110;&#109;&#97;&#105;&#108;&#46;&#99;&#111;&#109;.
-Alternatively, you may post bounties at https://www.bountysource.com/ or http://bugsheet.com/.
+Alternatively, you may post bounties at https://www.bountysource.com/.

 ## Users